joukos/PaperTTY/README.md

   - After browsing the Waveshare Wiki a bit, it seems that the smaller models support partial refresh out of the box but the bigger ones need some (hopefully minor) modification, if I ever get one I'll look into it
     - My guess is that this code should work as-is on the **Black/White 1.54", 2.13" and 2.9"** models - no guarantees though
     - The **2.7", 4.2", 5.83", 7.5"** models have slightly different code and need LUT modification or some hacking to achieve partial refresh, and I'm not sure if it's feasible to get it to work with the color models at all
-    - Modifying the code to work with full refreshes should be pretty easy if you happen to own one of the bigger monochrome displays
+    - ~~Modifying the code to work with full refreshes should be pretty easy if you happen to own one of the bigger monochrome displays~~
+      - *This is now done, and may work with color ones as well (2018-08-24)*

 #### Some features

 - Designed to be used with a **Raspberry Pi** and Raspbian.
 - It should enable you to run interactive console programs (`vim`, `tmux`, `irssi`, `nethack` ...) and display whatever you want easily with scripts.
 - Especially with a small font, it is fast enough for interactive use but could be improved to be [even faster](http://benkrasnow.blogspot.com/2017/10/fast-partial-refresh-on-42-e-paper.html).
+Also, it's quite a bit snappier on the Raspberry Pi 3 than the Zero.
 - Only the changed region is updated on the display, so typing is faster than full screen scrolling.
 - The cursor is also drawn and the image updated as it moves.
-- Flicker-free
+- Flicker-free.
 - Allows changing the font, font size, orientation and some other parameters.
-- Supports TrueType and bitmap fonts (in PIL format)
+- Supports TrueType and bitmap fonts (in PIL format).
 - Bundled with a `systemd` service unit to start the service early at boot and gracefully stop it.

 **It isn't perfect and has only been tested with the monochrome 2.13" HAT, but it *might* work for other models too, and allows you to at least *try*.**

-- *This code is in the public domain and you run it **at your own risk.***
+- *The PaperTTY code is in the public domain and you run it **at your own risk.***
+- The driver code (in `drivers/`) is **GPL 3.0** licensed, because it is based on Waveshare's GPL code - you still run it **at your own risk.**

 ## Screenshots